JaWarrior12/dredarkLeaderboardLib/README.md

 Current Verison: 2.0.2

-**Usage of this library to violate the Deep Space Airships Terms of Service Is Not Allowed**
+**Usage of This Library to Violate the Deep Space Airships Terms of Service Is Not Allowed**

 Base Example:
 ``` python